tarwn/lessthandot-hugo/blogs/content/posts/2013-06-05-sql-puzzle-sorting-results-without.md

   - teaser

 ---
-Time for this week&#8217;s puzzle/teaser.
+Time for this week's puzzle/teaser.
 I want to return the results in ascending order but without using ORDER BY

 If you run this code